 The material in this work is subject to copyright.
-Because the WB and ADB encourage dissemination of their knowledge, this work may be reproduced, in whole or in part, for noncommercial purposes as long as full attribution to this work is given.
-This work is licensed under the Creative Commons Attribution-NonCommercial 3.0 IGO License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/3.0/igo/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+Because the WBG encourages dissemination of its knowledge, this work may be reproduced, in whole or in part, for noncommercial purposes as long as full attribution to this work is given.